SimonGoring/neotomadb-manual/_build/html/_sources/neotoma_introduction.txt

 BEETLE
 ~~~~~~

-Many beetles have highly specific ecological and climatic requirements
-and are valuable indicators of past environments (Morgan et al. 1983,
-Ashworth 2001, 2004).
-They are one of the most diverse groups of
-organisms on earth, and of the insects, perhaps the most commonly
-preserved as fossils.
-Allan Ashworth has assembled a database of fossil
-beetles from .
-The data, which were recorded in Excel, contain 5523
-individual records of 2567 taxa from 199 sites and 165 publications.
-Metadata include site name, latitude and longitude, lithology of
-sediment, absolute age, and geological age.
-The basic data are similar
-to plant and mammal databases—lists of taxa from sites.
-The metadata
-have not been recorded to the extent of the other databases, especially
-chronological data, but Ashworth has resolved the taxonomic issues and
-has assembled the publications, so that the additional metadata can be
-easily pulled together.
+Many beetles have highly specific ecological and climatic requirements and are valuable indicators of past environments (Morgan et al. 1983, Ashworth 2001, 2004).
+They are one of the most diverse groups of organisms on earth, and of the insects, perhaps the most commonly preserved as fossils.
+Allan Ashworth has assembled a database of fossil beetles from .
+The data, which were recorded in Excel, contain 5523 individual records of 2567 taxa from 199 sites and 165 publications.
+Metadata include site name, latitude and longitude, lithology of sediment, absolute age, and geological age.
+The basic data are similar to plant and mammal databases—lists of taxa from sites.
+The metadata have not been recorded to the extent of the other databases, especially chronological data, but Ashworth has resolved the taxonomic issues and has assembled the publications, so that the additional metadata can be easily pulled together.

 Who Will Use Neotoma?
 ---------------------

 The existing databases have been used widely for a variety of studies.
-Because the databases have been available on-line, precise determination
-of how many publications have made use of them is difficult.
-In
-addition, the databases are widely used for instructional purposes.
-Below are examples of the kinds of people who have used these databases
-and who we expect will find the new, integrated database even more
+Because the databases have been available on-line, precise determination of how many publications have made use of them is difficult.
+In addition, the databases are widely used for instructional purposes.
+Below are examples of the kinds of people who have used these databases and who we expect will find the new, integrated database even more useful.
-useful.

--  **Paleoecologists** seeking to place a new record into a
-   regional/continental/global context (e.g., Bell and Mead 1998,
-   Czaplewski et al. 1999, Bell and Barnosky 2000, Newby et al. 2000,
-   Futyma and Miller 2001, Gavin et al. 2001, Czaplewski et al. 2002,
-   Schauffler and Jacobson 2002, Camill et al. 2003, Rosenberg et al.
-   2003, Willard et al. 2003, Pasenko and Schubert 2004, and many
+	-  **Paleoecologists** seeking to place a new record into a regional/continental/global context (e.g., Bell and Mead 1998, Czaplewski et al. 1999, Bell and Barnosky 2000, Newby et al. 2000, Futyma and Miller 2001, Gavin et al. 2001, Czaplewski et al. 2002, Schauffler and Jacobson 2002, Camill et al. 2003, Rosenberg et al. 2003, Willard et al. 2003, Pasenko and Schubert 2004, and many others).
-   others).

--  **Synoptic paleoecologists** interested in mapping regional to
-   sub-continental to global patterns of vegetation change (e.g.,
-   Jackson et al. 1997, Williams et al. 1998, Jackson et al. 2000,
-   Prentice et al. 2000, Thompson and Anderson 2000, Williams et al.
-   2000, Williams et al. 2001, Williams 2003, Webb et al. 2004, Williams
-   et al. 2004, Asselin and Payette 2005).
+	- **Synoptic paleoecologists** interested in mapping regional to sub-continental to global patterns of vegetation change (e.g., Jackson et al. 1997, Williams et al. 1998, Jackson et al. 2000, Prentice et al. 2000, Thompson and Anderson 2000, Williams et al. 2000, Williams et al. 2001, Williams 2003, Webb et al. 2004, Williams et al. 2004, Asselin and Payette 2005).

--  **Synoptic paleoclimatologists** building benchmark paleoclimatic
-   reconstructions for GCM evaluation (e.g., Bartlein et al. 1998,
-   Farrera et al. 1999, Guiot et al. 1999, Kohfeld and Harrison 2000,
-   CAPE Project Members 2001, Kageyama et al. 2001, Kaplan et al. 2003).
+	- **Synoptic paleoclimatologists** building benchmark paleoclimatic reconstructions for GCM evaluation (e.g., Bartlein et al. 1998, Farrera et al. 1999, Guiot et al. 1999, Kohfeld and Harrison 2000, CAPE Project Members 2001, Kageyama et al. 2001, Kaplan et al. 2003).

--  **Paleontologists** trying to understand the timing, patterns, and
-   causes of extinction events (e.g., Jackson and Weng 1999, Graham
-   2001, Barnosky et al. 2004, Martínez-Meyer et al. 2004, Wroe et al.
+	- **Paleontologists** trying to understand the timing, patterns, and causes of extinction events (e.g., Jackson and Weng 1999, Graham 2001, Barnosky et al. 2004, Martínez-Meyer et al. 2004, Wroe et al. 2004).
-   2004).

--  **Evolutionary biologists** mapping the genetic legacies of
-   Quaternary climatic variations (e.g., Petit et al. 1997, Fedorov
-   1999, Tremblay and Schoen 1999, Hewitt 2000, Comps et al. 2001, Good
-   and Sullivan 2001, Petit et al. 2002, Kropf et al. 2003, Lessa et al.
-   2003, Petit et al. 2003, Hewitt 2004, Lascoux et al. 2004, Petit et
-   al. 2004, Whorley et al. 2004, Runck and Cook 2005).
+	- **Evolutionary biologists** mapping the genetic legacies of Quaternary climatic variations (e.g., Petit et al. 1997, Fedorov 1999, Tremblay and Schoen 1999, Hewitt 2000, Comps et al. 2001, Good and Sullivan 2001, Petit et al. 2002, Kropf et al. 2003, Lessa et al. 2003, Petit et al. 2003, Hewitt 2004, Lascoux et al. 2004, Petit et al. 2004, Whorley et al. 2004, Runck and Cook 2005).

--  **Macroecologists** interested in temporal records of species
-   turnover and biodiversity and historical controls on modern patterns
-   of floristic diversity (e.g., Silvertown 1985, Qian and Ricklefs
-   2000, Brown et al. 2001, Haskell 2001).
+	- **Macroecologists** interested in temporal records of species turnover and biodiversity and historical controls on modern patterns of floristic diversity (e.g., Silvertown 1985, Qian and Ricklefs 2000, Brown et al. 2001, Haskell 2001).

--  **Archeologists** who are studying human subsistence patterns and
-   interactions with their environment (e.g., Grayson 2001, Grayson and
-   Meltzer 2002, Cannon and Meltzer 2004, Grayson in press).
+	- **Archeologists** who are studying human subsistence patterns and interactions with their environment (e.g., Grayson 2001, Grayson and Meltzer 2002, Cannon and Meltzer 2004, Grayson in press).

--  **Natural resource managers** who need to know historical ranges and
-   abundances of plants and animals for designing conservation and
-   management plans (e.g., Graham and Graham 1994, Cole et al. 1998,
-   Noss et al. 2000, Owen et al. 2000, Committee on Ungulate Management
-   in Yellowstone National Park 2002, Burns et al. 2003)
+	- **Natural resource managers** who need to know historical ranges and abundances of plants and animals for designing conservation and management plans (e.g., Graham and Graham 1994, Cole et al. 1998, Noss et al. 2000, Owen et al. 2000, Committee on Ungulate Management in Yellowstone National Park 2002, Burns et al. 2003)

--  **Scientists** trying to understand the potential response of plants,
-   animals, biomes, ecosystems, and biodiversity to global warming
-   (e.g., Bartlein et al. 1997, Davis et al. 2000, Barnosky et al. 2003,
-   Burns et al. 2003, Kaplan et al. 2003, Schmitz et al. 2003, Jackson
-   and Williams 2004, Martínez-Meyer et al. 2004)
+	- **Scientists** trying to understand the potential response of plants, animals, biomes, ecosystems, and biodiversity to global warming (e.g., Bartlein et al. 1997, Davis et al. 2000, Barnosky et al. 2003, Burns et al. 2003, Kaplan et al. 2003, Schmitz et al. 2003, Jackson and Williams 2004, Martínez-Meyer et al. 2004)

--  **Teachers** who use the databases for teaching purposes and class
+	- **Teachers** who use the databases for teaching purposes and class exercises.

-   exercises.
+..
+[1]
+   Grant number 0622349

+..
+[2]
+   Grant number 0622289